DouglasLee001/dispaly_layout/README.md

 ## Overview
-This folder contains 12 benchmarks derived from real-wold layouts, and the customized local search SMT solver called LocalSMT.
+This folder contains 12 benchmarks derived from real-world layouts and the solving modulo at the terminal end.
-The source code of LocalSMT is located in /solver_src, while other folders contain the benchmakrks.
+The source code of LocalSMT is located in /solver_src, while other folders contain the benchmarks.

 ## File structure of benchmarks
 Each benchmark contains 3 directories: